Lams364/ai-box/README.md

 2. Create and Run container `docker-compose up --build` or `npm run build`
    - The server will start on [http://localhost:8888](http://localhost:8888)

+## Run tests

+1. Open terminal in project root
+2. install dev dependancies: `pip install -r requirements-dev.txt`
+3. Run tests: `pytest`

 ## API Documentation

+Once the application is running, you can find the documentation at [http://localhost:8888/docs](http://localhost:8888/docs)

 ### API endpoint:`/predict`